2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 - $1,000 homebuyer credit from his real estate agent.

-Mike's home loan will cover the rest plus any money he may have saved up to put towards buying his new home.
+Mike's home loan will also help him buy the home plus any other money he may have saved to put towards his new home.

 Mike also decides to use part of his homebuyer credits to get a lower interest rate.